krtimisra67/RenAIssance/RenAIssance_CRNN_OCR_Shashank_Shekhar_Singh/Readme.md

 * Familiarize yourself with the project structure and datasets.

 ## How to Contribute
-* Submit pull requests for bug fixes, feature enhancements, or documentation improvements.
+* Submit pull requests for bug fixes, feature enhancements,or documentation improvements.
 * Follow coding best practices and ensure proper documentation.
 * Run tests and validate changes before submitting a pull request.